maidsafe/rfcs/text/0000-async-safe-core/0000-async-safe-core.md

 }
 ```

 If multiple apps need to call FFI `foo()` (or a single app calls it multiple times) simultaneously, Launcher spawns a thread per call as stated before.
-The underutilisation of the library can be seen from the fact that though `Client` is free to handle more task as stated by inline comment in snippet above, `NodeFFI` will limit the number of simulatneous calls to FFI `foo` to hardware concurrency of the system.
+The underutilisation of the library can be seen from the fact that though `Client` is free to handle more task as stated by inline comment in snippet above, `NodeFFI` will limit the number of simultaneous calls to FFI `foo` to hardware concurrency of the system.
 Time is wasted doing nothing at `Code-point-0`.

 In the proposed design, we will not have any blocking calls, thus `NodeFFI` invocation of FFI `foo` will returns immediately and it is free to call it as many times it can.
 The difference would be the way result is returned.
 In the approach listed above, since it was a blocking call the result of `*const i8` was conveniently returned by `foo` itself.
-In async desing using event loop and future based mechanism, we will return even if the result is not immediately available.
+In async design using event loop and future based mechanism, we will return even if the result is not immediately available.
 So we accept a callback instead which we will invoke once we do have the result.
-The aove code will be transformed as follows:
+The above code will be transformed as follows:
 ```rust
 pub struct FfiHandle {
     client: Arc<Mutex<Client>>,